Master of Science degree with a major in Environmental Systems, option Environmental Resources Engineering

 Water heating technology was simulated using the Building Energy Modeling software California Building Energy for Code Compliance (CBECC-Res) and the California Simulation Engine (CSE).
 Different climate zones were explored to compare the electricity needed for a water heater operation given the same input parameters of water draw profiles and building envelope.
 The results show the feasibility of using HPWH and ERWH technology to participate in demand response management programs.
 The demand response capability of HPWH and ERWH show that they could be useful tools to accommodate surplus energy from solar generation during the solar peak hours.
 Whether the demand response is implemented using traditional HPWH or ERWH units, the capability of the technology to act on control signals is a necessary condition for a successful program.

 Cervantes, Alejandro, "Electrification of domestic hot water to aid the integration of renewable energy in the California grid" (2020).
-HSU theses and projects.
+Cal Poly Humboldt theses and projects.
 369.